Suzaalx/Python-100-Days-Course/Day-9/README.md

 I was kind of stuck in nesting and the proper symbol between dictionary{} and list[]

-Day 10 is also done.So Im only 1/10 through the whole journey.
+Day 9 is also done.